comunica/Article-ISWC2018-Resource/content/conclusions.md

 In this work, we introduced Comunica as a highly modular meta engine for federated SPARQL query evaluation over heterogeneous interfaces.
 Comunica is thereby first system that accomplishes the Linked Data Fragments vision of a client that is able to query over heterogeneous interfaces.
-<span class="comment" data-author="RV">So we will need to soften the previous sentence if we don't demonstrate.</span>
 Not only can Comunica be used as a client-side SPARQL engine, it can also be customized to become a more lightweight engine and perform more specific tasks, such as for example only evaluating BGPs over Turtle files, evaluating the efficiency of different join operators,